Watch a Free Webinar from YU Wurzweiler

 In this one hour webinar, you’ll learn:

-• How to identify trauma in students
+• How to identify the characteristics of trauma in students

 • Common challenges faced by high-risk students